williampiat3/ImprovingPSRemotePlay/README.md

 * `cp /etc/openvpn/easy-rsa/pki/ca.crt /etc/openvpn/easy-rsa/pki/private/ta.key /etc/openvpn/easy-rsa/pki/issued/ps_remote.crt /etc/openvpn/easy-rsa/pki/private/ps_remote.key /home/pi/credentials`

+Change the owner of the certificates to be able to copy them to another machine
+* `chown pi /home/pi/credentials/*`

+If you are connected via ssh on your raspberry you can securily copy the files to your computer using scp (this is the only option available for the pi zero as you can't plug an usb on it as the ethernet dongle is already taking the usb slot) so open a terminal on your computer

+* `scp -rp pi@RASPBERRY_IP:/home/pi/credentials target_directory_local_computer`

-**You have to give the folder credentials that we just created to the computer that is on the remote network in a secure manner: not by email.**
+**You have to give the folder credentials that we just created to the computer that is on the remote network in a secure manner: not by email**

 ### VPN setup
 This is where we will be using all the information that we made you find in the part common to both simple and complex installation, namely **raspberry IP**, **netmask**, **broadcast IP**,**router IP**,**public IP**